NewSchools Venture Fund

 School-Specific Grants

-- Design Grants: For schools opening in 2028
+- Design Grants: For schools opening two years in the future

-- Launch Grants: Brief interest form for schools opening in 2026
+- Launch Grants: Brief interest form for schools opening in the current year

 Investment Areas